NREL/EnergyPlus/design/FY2016/NFP_DOAStoZoneHVACEquipment.md

 3. **ZoneHVAC:TerminalUnit:VariableRefrigerantFlow**

 #Approach:
 Two existing terminal unit mixer objects ***AirTerminal:SingleDuct:SupplySideMixer*** and ***AirTerminal:SingleDuct:InletSideMixer*** in *Air Distribution Equipment* group will be used.
 A terminal unit mixer object provides the zoneHVAC equipment object type and object name, and three node names: primary air inlet node name, secondary air inlet node name, and an air outlet node name.
 Each mixer object will sum the airflows and average the air properties of the two incoming streams and deliver mixed air either to the zone supply node or the inlet of the local zoneHVAC equipment.
-Like all other existing terminal units, the supply air flow is balanced with the zone return air flow (with zone exhaust subtracted).
+The total supply air delivered to a zone is equal to the sum of the primary air and the recirculating air.
+The primary air flow is balanced with the zone return air flow.
 This is done automatically in the subroutine *CalcZoneMassBalance*, module *ZoneEqupmentManager*.
 These terminal units resemble the induction type terminal units: they mix supply air with recirculated zone air and deliver the mixed air into a zone.
 The mixer objects will contain a reference to the upstream or downstream allowed zoneHVAC equipment.
 If present, the mixers will be simulated and will be able to pass the zone *load met* taking into account the outdoor air conditions to the local zoneHVAC equipment calculation routines.

 ###Testing/Validation/Data Source(s):
 The new feature will be compared against exiting model.